EDS-Bioinformatics-Laboratory/ENCORE/Manuscript/0_README.md

 <u>*Explanation*</u>:

-*This file contains basic information about the manuscript(s) corresponding to this computational project.*
+*This file contains basic information about the manuscript(s) corresponding to this computational project.
+It also contains publications about ENCORE that provide further information about its approach*.